 If they have more to say about you that does not quite fit into one of the three questions above, your recommenders will also have the option to respond to “Is there anything else we should know?”

-You will need two letters of recommendations when you apply to Berkeley Haas.
-One should preferably be written by your current supervisor.
+If possible, your current supervisor should write one.
 However, if that is not possible, your recommenders should be individuals you have worked with in a significant capacity, such as an important client or employer.

 The recommendation letter for Berkeley Hass is extensive, so you should be sure to give your recommenders ample time to respond to their questions.
-Here are some Berkeley question examples:
+Here are some Berkeley Haas recommendation question examples: